diffix/reference/docs/misc.md

 Case 4:

-- (This represents a case where B and A mostly overlap, but neither is a subset of the other.)
+- (This represents a case where B and A mostly overlap, but neither is a subset of the other.
+Note that it is possible that the combined rows from C1 and C3 are enough to pass LCF, even though each combination individually is LE.)
 - Both A and B are droppable.
 Note that by flipping (excluding) their rows, the bucket in any event becomes LCF and is suppressed.

 Case 5: